zicht/z-plugin-migrations/README.md

 This will exclude the local migration files and makes sure the migrations files on the server won`t be removed.

-To check which migrations are executed you could do and `z deploy production --explain` or use the `z migrations:list` to check the state of the migrations files.
+To check which migrations are executed you could do and `z deploy production --explain` or use the `z env:migrations:list` to check the state of the migrations files.

 ## Example: